Markus Bay: Viborg

 On 8 August 2017, Bay signed with Danish Superliga club Viborg FF.
 Just a few weeks after joining the club, the manager who signed him, Johnny Mølby was fired.
 This resulted in Viborg FF changing their playing style to a style that did not match the creative midfielder.

 Fremad Amager

 On 25 July 2018, Bay signed with Danish 1st Division club Fremad Amager.
 Markus Bay told the press that he was hoping to get a fresh start at Fremad Amager under the management of Jan Michaelsen.
 On 22 August 2018, Bay scored his first league goal for Fremad Amager against FC Roskilde.

+Hillerød

+After five year in Fremad Amager, it was confirmed on 1 September 2023, that Bay had moved to newly promoted Danish 1st Division side Hillerød on a two-year deal.

+Bay left the club in June 2025, as his contract expired.

+Return to Fremad Amager

+On 31 July 2025 it was confirmed, that Bay had returned to his former club, Fremad Amager.